-Personal concerns such as anxiety, depression, relationship problems, low self-esteem, and communication issues can make it very difficult for students to gain the most from their classes and the university environment.
-Professional counselors provide time-limited individual and/or group sessions for students seeking confidential assistance with these and other personal issues.
+Personal concerns such as anxiety, depression, relationship problems, low self-esteem, low self-confidence, and communication issues can make it very difficult for students to gain the most from the university environment and from their classes.
+Professional counselors provide time limited individual and/or group sessions for students seeking confidential assistance with these and other personal issues.